FarronF/limerick-council-meetings/meetings/2017/11/27-Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council- 17th November 2017.md

 from €371 million last year.
 This was significant and indicated how well positioned the

-Council was in attracting businesses to locate and conduct their business in Limerick.--- 24
+Council was in attracting businesses to locate and conduct their business in Limerick.
+---
+24

 Councillor Collins (M) said the investment loan of €85 million from the European Investment